American Flag Football League

-The American Flag Football League is a semi-professional flag football league started in 2017.
+The American Flag Football League was a semi-professional flag football league started in 2017.
 The league was founded by Jeff Lewis in May 2017, and played a tournament-style schedule every summer.
 League players are not paid during the season and most of them are primarily amateurs, instead cash prizes are awarded to the tournament winners.
 The AFFL plan to launch a four-team pro league in 2024.
 However, the AFFL announced in April 2024 that the debut season would be delayed until 2025 with additional teams and a women's division.

 The game is played seven players a side with no kicking game and no tackling.

 History

 Its first official game was an exhibition played between Team Vick (led by former NFL quarterback Michael Vick) and Team Owens (led by former NFL wide receiver Terrell Owens) on June 27, 2017, at PayPal Park in San Jose, California and was broadcast live on the league's website and rebroadcast on their official YouTube channel, The AFFL also had plans to have eight league-owned teams ready to kick off for an inaugural season in 2018.

 In 2018, the league began formal play with its first US Open of Football tournament.
 The tournament format was broken into two converging, single-elimination brackets, with 32 teams of primarily amateurs on one side vying for the title of America's Champion and 4 teams of primarily professional gridiron football players on the other.
 The two champions would then meet in the Ultimate Final to decide the US Open champion.
 Prior to the US Open, the amateur bracket was narrowed down to 32 teams from a field of 124 teams via regional qualifiers.
 The winning team will take home a $1,000,000 prize.
 For the 2019 and 2021 seasons, the winning team prize money was $200,000.

 In 2021 the league added a women's division, with The Academy defeating She Blitz 26-0 and winning the $200,000 prize money.